 * * *

 To begin the History of Violence series, we will consider a broad overview of American military use.
 Later segments of the series will examine interventions in detail.
-Better known conflicts like the American Revolution, the War of 1812, the Civil War, and the World Wars are not included here, though not because they are unworthy of critical thinking — indeed, some of these will be included later in the series.
+Better known conflicts like the American Revolution, the Civil War, and the World Wars are not included here, though not because they are unworthy of critical thinking — indeed, some of these will be included later in the series.

 Neither is this a complete list of military use, dictators or terror groups the U.S. armed and funded, U.S. assassination plots (even in places like Germany and France), etc.